AWS ECS

 Prerequisites

-- A ECS cluster
+- An ECS cluster

-- Aws cli setup with permissions
+- AWS CLI setup with

 ecs:*permissions. - Scout account credentials